Egy Maulana Vikri

-Egy Maulana Vikri (born 7 July 2000) is an Indonesian professional footballer who plays as a winger or an attacking midfielder for Liga 1 club Dewa United and the Indonesia national team.
+Egy Maulana Vikri (born 7 July 2000) is an Indonesian professional footballer who plays as a winger or an attacking midfielder for Super League club Dewa United Banten and the Indonesia national team.
 In 2017, he was named as one of the 60 most talented and promising players born in 2000 by The Guardian.

 Club career

 Early career

-Maulana Vikri comes from a family of footballers.
-His father coached at SSB Tasbi, a football school in Medan where Vikri began to play, while his older brother Yusrizal Muzakki has played for lower league teams in Indonesia.
-At SSB Tasbi, Maulana Vikri participated in the Grassroots Indonesian U-12 Tournament in 2012, when his talent was noticed by the Indonesian national talent scouts.
-At that time, Maulana Vikri helped his team to become the champions of that tournament and also ended up as the top scorer.
+Egy comes from a family of footballers.
+His father coached at TASBI Soccer School, a football school in Medan where Egy began to play, while his older brother Yusrizal Muzakki has played for lower league teams in Indonesia.
+At TASBI SS, Egy participated in the Grassroots Indonesian U-12 Tournament in 2012, when his talent was noticed by the Indonesian national talent scouts.
+At that time, Egy helped his team to become the champions of that tournament and also ended up as the top scorer.
 After finishing primary school, he attended Special Sports School, a government secondary school for talented athletes in the Ragunan area of South Jakarta.
-In 2016, Maulana Vikri was part of an Indonesian youth team that became champions of the Gothia Cup in Sweden, with him being awarded the Best Player Award for scoring a total of 28 goals.
+In 2016, Egy was part of an Indonesian youth team that became champions of the Gothia Cup in Sweden, with him being awarded the Best Player Award for scoring a total of 28 goals.

 His talent attracted international media attention when he played for the Indonesia U-19 team that represented Asia in the Toulon Tournament for youth teams from 29 May to 10 June 2017.
-Although his team lost all of its group matches, Maulana Vikri won the Jouer Revelation Trophée for being the breakout player in the tournament, an award previously won by Cristiano Ronaldo and Zinedine Zidane.
+Although his team lost all of its group matches, Egy won the Jouer Revelation Trophée for being the breakout player in the tournament, an award previously won by Cristiano Ronaldo and Zinedine Zidane.

-In September 2017, Maulana Vikri became the top scorer of the 2017 AFF U-19 Youth Championship with eight goals for the Indonesia U-19 team.
+In September 2017, Egy became the top scorer of the 2017 AFF U-19 Youth Championship with eight goals for the Indonesia U-19 team.

 Europe trials

-Maulana Vikri went on trial to European clubs in 2018 – including Benfica, Sporting CP, Getafe CF, Espanyol, Legia Warsaw, Saint-Étienne, Ajax Amsterdam, and some Italian clubs.
+Egy went on trial to European clubs in 2018 – including Benfica, Sporting CP, Getafe CF, Espanyol, Legia Warsaw, Saint-Étienne, Ajax Amsterdam, and some Italian clubs.

 Lechia Gdańsk

-On 11 March 2018, Maulana Vikri officially joined Lechia Gdańsk on a three–year deal, joining the team on his 18th birthday.
+On 11 March 2018, Egy officially joined Lechia Gdańsk on a three–year deal, joining the team on his 18th birthday.
 He was handed the number 10 shirt, triggering hype in Poland and Indonesia.
-The same year on 22 December, Maulana Vikri made his senior debut as a substitute in a league match against Górnik Zabrze.
+The same year on 22 December, Egy made his senior debut as a substitute in a league match against Górnik Zabrze.
 He played in the 2019 Polish Super Cup final against Piast Gliwice, coming on as a substitute in a match that Lechia won 3–1.
-On 30 June 2021, Maulana Vikri was announced to leave the club after three years following the expiration of his contract.
+On 30 June 2021, Egy was announced to leave the club after three years following the expiration of his contract.